|Nutritional Guidelines (per serving)|

 Bear paws cookies are popular at Christmas time when they become part of vanocni cukrovi (vah-NAWTCH-nee koo-KRAW-vee) or Christmas sweets.
-Some people roll these in vanilla sugar or confectioners' sugar, but I like to dip the ends in melted chocolate and use blanched slivered almonds for the "claws."
+Some people roll these in vanilla sugar or confectioner's sugar, but they're also lovely when the ends in melted chocolate.
+Use blanched slivered almonds for the "claws."
 Don't worry if you don't have a bear paw pan, a madeleine pan will work just fine.

-- 2 sticks + 3 tablespoons butter (softened)
+- 2 sticks, plus 3 tablespoons butter (softened)

 - 2 1/4 cups sugar